aurora-multiphysics/hypnos/README.md

 The numpy python library: `pip install numpy`

-The oldest version of coreform cubit used with this code is Coreform Cubit 2021.8
+The oldest version of coreform cubit used with this code is Coreform Cubit 2021.8 The cubit python library must be on your python path

 ## Usage
 Blobmaker uses json files to describe parameters of a component.